brenoslivio/Sound-Chaser-Store/README.md

 - Admin area

+    - Create admins in the admin area;

+    - Create products in the admin area;

+    - Create users in the admin area;

+    - Read/Edit admins in the admin area;

+    - Read/Edit products in the admin area;

+    - Read/Edit users in the admin area;

-    - Visualize and remove admins in the site;
+    - Remove admins in the admin area;

-    - Visualize and remove albums in the admin area;
+    - Remove products in the admin area;

-    - Visualize and remove users in the admin area.
+    - Remove users in the admin area.

 ### <a id="4.2" /> 4.2.
 Test Results